 Specialties Currently Using Telehealth and Use Cases

-The leading specialties range from primary care providers (PCPs) through the complexities of occupational medicine.
+The leading specialties range from primary care providers (PCPs) to the complexities of occupational medicine.
 Such use cases include the following:

 PCP Use Cases of Telehealth Reduce Barriers to Care